 Adjust Your Sleep Schedule

 I’m talking to both kids and parents here…because you BOTH are going to need to recharge your battery before heading back to school.
 I know, I know, you want to stay up later to catch one more firefly and make one more s’more, but you are going to regret it when you wake up cranky and groggy in the morning.
 I recommend moving up bedtime by 10 minutes every night until the entire family is going to bed when they should be.
 Need some sleeping tips?
-Then be sure to chat with my favorite local sleep expert, the GIT Mom.
+Then be sure to check out these Back to School Sleep Tips.